There are only two metro lines in downtown Rome. For bus and metro lines see:

 You will be bothered by many illegal street vendors.
 Most of them are Indian or Bengladeshi, mostly illegally in Italy.
 Buying from them is a crime.
 Just say “No”, they will walk away.

 Kiosks and stands are licensed, no problem buying from them.
 But make sure you bargain!
-And again: prices must be displayed, and a receipt issued.
+And again: prices must be displayed, taxes are included, and a receipt must be issued.

 There are some things Romans would never do, and some they really find offensive.
 To blend in, better abide with the following rules while in Rome: